halilugur/halilugur/README.md

-**🧑‍💼 Currently working as:** Java Software Engineer at <a href="https://thy.com/" target="_blank"><b>Turkish Technolohies</b></a>
+**🧑‍💼 Currently working as:** Java Software Engineer at <a href="https://turkishtechnology.com/" target="_blank"><b>Turkish Technology</b></a>

 # Hi, everyone! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I am [Halil UGUR](https://halilugur.github.io/)

 ### About Me
-A Software Engineer with more than 5 years of Java language experience and keen on front-end technologies.
+A Software Engineer with more than 5 years of Java language experience and keen on frontend technologies.
 He had worked on a lot of projects that had different structures.
 During this time, he learned many new information and technologies.
 Skilled in using technologies such as Java, Spring Boot, Angular, ReactJs, AngularJs, Node, Kubernetes, RabbitMQ, Docker, JavaScript, Typescript, and SQL.
 - 🔭 &nbsp; I’m currently pursuing my Higher Diploma in Science in Computing at CCT in Ireland
 - 💬 &nbsp; Ask me about Java, Spring Boot
 - 🎓 &nbsp; I have a Bachelor's Degree in Computer Engineering from Siirt University in Turkey.
 - 🥅 &nbsp; 2023 Goals: Contribute more to Open Source projects
-- ⚡ &nbsp; I love Cycling 🚴‍♂️, Chess ♟️ and Basketball 🏀
+- ⚡ &nbsp; I love Cycling 🚴‍♂️, Chess ♟️ and Volleyball 🏐

 ## Tech Stack
 #### Technologies